 Uptime is one of the most critical aspects when choosing a web host – after all, if your site is down, your users can’t access it.
 So, consistent uptime should be one of your top priorities when looking at hosting services.

-After reviewing over 40 web hosts, our benchmark for “good” uptime is 99.93%.
+After reviewing many web hosts, our benchmark for “good” uptime is 99.93%.
 So ideally, we don’t want to see anything less than that.

-The good news is that Bluehost easily surpasses this benchmark, comfortably keeping our test site live for 99.96% of the time during the last 12 months (April 2020 to March 2021).
-The total downtime was a bit less than four hours for the whole year.
+The good news is that Bluehost easily surpasses this benchmark, comfortably keeping our test site live for 99.95% of the time during the last 12 months.
+The total downtime was a bit less than five hours for the whole year.
 There were some poor months where the uptime was below average (April, October, September, and November)